Rfg2048/DVC/README.md

-# Data Visualization and Communication related codes, application and projects including Power BI
+# Data Visualization and Communication related codes, application and projects.